Snowflake-Labs/snowpark-extensions-py/README.md

 | DataFrame.map                  | provides an equivalent for the map function for example `df.map(func,input_types=[StringType(),StringType()],output_types=[StringType(),IntegerType()],to_row=True)`
 | DataFrame.simple_map           | if a simple lambda like `lambda x: x.col1 + x.col2` is used this functions can be used like `df.simple_map(lambda x: x.col1 + x.col2)`
 | DataFrame.groupby.applyInPandas| Maps each group of the current DataFrame using a pandas udf and returns the result as a DataFrame. |
+| DataFrame.replace        | extends replace to allow using a regex

 ### Examples